Detecting the flavor content of the vacuum using the Dirac operator spectrum: Methodology and Numerical Setup

 Based on the partially quenched chiral perturbative theory (PQ$\chi$PT) which can accommodate the valence quark masses being different from the sea quark masses, one can derive the formula to describe $\langle \bar{\psi}\psi\rangle$ of the valence quark as a function of both valence and sea quark masses.
-In PQ$\chi$PT~\cite{Damgaard:2008zs}, the density $\rho(\lambda)$ of the low-lying eigenvalues as the chiral condensate $\langle \bar{\psi}\psi\rangle$ with virtual quark mass $i\lambda$ in a finite volume $V=L^3\times T$ has the expression,
+In PQ$\chi$PT~\cite{Damgaard:2008zs}, the density $\rho(\lambda)$ of the low-lying eigenvalues can be expressed as the chiral condensate $\langle \bar{\psi}\psi\rangle$ with virtual quark mass $i\lambda$ in a finite volume $V=L^3\times T$,

-where $\Sigma\equiv-\langle \bar{\psi}\psi\rangle|_{m_q\rightarrow 0}$ is the chiral condensate in the chiral limit of $N_f$ flavors, and $m_q$ is the light or strange sea quark mass.
+where $\Sigma\equiv-\lim_{m_q\to0}\lim_{V\to\infty}\langle \bar{\psi}\psi\rangle$ is the chiral condensate in the chiral limit of $N_f$ flavors, and $m_q$ is the light or strange sea quark mass.
 The standard NLO correction